danoneata/probing-norms/README.md

 > [Seeing What Tastes Good: Revisiting Multimodal Distributional Semantics in the Billion Parameter Era.](https://arxiv.org/abs/2506.03994)
 > ACL Findings, 2025.

+For an overview of the paper and an interactive exploration of the results, see the [project page](https://danoneata.github.io/seeing-what-tastes-good).

 ## Data

 **Norm data.**